OmarPhysics/OmarPhysics/README.md

 - 👋 Hi, I’m Omar González.
-- 👀 I’m interested in science, tecnology and education.
+- 👀 I’m interested in Science, Tecnology and Education.
 - 🌱 I’m currently learning Physics and Artificial Intelligence.
-- 💞️ I’m looking for to collaborate in a technology company.
+- 💞️ I like to collaborate with technology companies.

 <!---
 OmarPhysics/OmarPhysics is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.